sheabunge/storyman/README.md

 you'd like to share the same story across multiple Git repositories.
 This file will be used to store the current story number.

-If you skip this step, then a `.story` file will be automatically created in the home directory.

 ```sh-session
 $ touch .story
 ```

+If you skip this step, then a `.story` file will be automatically created in the home directory.

-Finally, you'll also need to install storyman in any Git repositories where you want automatically tagged commits.
+Finally, you'll also need to install storyman in any Git repositories where you want automatically-tagged commits.
 This can be achieved by running `story install` inside an existing Git repository, e,g.:

 ```sh-session